- Visit Profile Page

 Expertise in Research on Architectural Education and Design Pedagogy

-My research and publication record in the field of architectural education and design pedagogy has been widely acknowledged and well recognized as evident in the recently awarded 2017 UIA Jean Tschumi Prize for excellence in Architectural Education and Criticism.
+Research and publication record in the field of architectural education and design pedagogy has been widely acknowledged and well recognised as evident in the recently awarded 2017 UIA Jean Tschumi Prize for excellence in Architectural Education and Criticism.
 My earlier work has focused on understanding various trends in architectural education as they relate to design studio teaching practices, developing an edited collection on cross-cultural perspectives relevant to architectural education at the beginning of the millennium, exploring horizons for the future of studio pedagogy, traditional, revolutionary, and virtual design studio teaching models, and collaborating with colleagues in establishing prospects for a better built environment through effective design pedagogy.
 More recent efforts involves developing two special issues of Charrette: Journal of the UK Association of Architectural Educators: Shaping the Future of Architectural Education in Scotland (W/ A. Agapiou) and From the Global South: Pedagogical Encounters in Architecture.

 My studies into architectural design pedagogy have evolved into a theory for knowledge integration in architectural design education, incorporating transformative pedagogy in architecture and urbanism.
 My recent book Spatial Design Education: New Directions for Pedagogy in Architecture and Beyond encapsulates my efforts, since the early 1990s, in examining architectural design pedagogy as a paradigm whose evolutionary processes, underpinning theories, contents, methods, tools, are questioned and critically examined.
 My recent work aims at understanding and articulating the potential of research-led teaching in a responsive knowledge construction process.
-This includes integrating appreciative inquiry into architectural pedagogy and cultivating a culture of an inquiry-based and a process centred pedagogy.
-For more information see my pedagogy page, which includes my position and approach to classroom and studio teaching as well as various contributions and publications.
+This includes integrating appreciative inquiry into architectural pedagogy and cultivating a culture of an inquiry-based and a process centred pedagogy as well as For more information see my pedagogy page, which includes my position and approach to classroom and studio teaching as well as various contributions and publications.

 Theoretically Debated and Empirically Validated Frameworks

 Over the past 5 years I have collaborated with colleagues in developing approaches to explore urban dynamics as they relate to migrant communities.
 A perceptual approach for investigating urban space diversity has been developed and tested in the context of the city of Doha.
-Additionally, utilizing cognitive mapping techniques our research has examined the inhabitants’ spatial experience in the city.
+Additionally, utilising cognitive mapping techniques our research has examined the inhabitants’ spatial experience in the city.
 Among the important issues we have examined are responding to the questions of how urban liveability is perceived in the context of migration, and how housing conditions are perceived by migrant knowledge workers.
 Social restructuring and the relocation of migrant labourers is an important theme that our research has explored by developing in-depth insights into the understanding of the everyday urban environment of migrant labourers in Gulf cities.
 Recently, we have embarked on exploring opportunities for examining practices of migrant populations from the global south within contexts in the global north.

 Knowledge Economy and Sustainable Urban Qualities